Tips for Making Butter at Home

 Buttering up the staff!We held a day-long butter making session in our office break room/kitchen.
 Not only was it very well attended (nearly 100% staff involvement), but the resulting meals involving butter and buttermilk were much appreciated.

 What’s it take to make your own?Contrary to popular belief, you need neither Popeye’s forearms or a wooden churn to transform cream in butter and buttermilk.
 All that’s needed is a little time, some elbow grease and a kitchen friendly butter churn.
+If you want to do more than butter, The Home Creamery Book provides a lot of information on what you can do with milk and cream.

 How is butter made?